Training Course Protection & Going Digital

 Training courses are delivered very flexibly.
 Printed manuals are expensive, easily lost in the post and have a long lead time.
 Also, many courses are delivered under license, so instructors may have to carry large blocks of paper around.
 And in some cases, courses are given using the Internet to connect students to the instructor.

-Locklizard also have a range of controls to help prevent the easiest forms of copying, such as Print Screen and detecting common screen grabbers such as Snagit, and covering over the Viewer window when it is not in focus.
+Locklizard also have a range of controls to help prevent the easiest forms of copying, such as screen grabbing.
+We prevent Print Screen, Windows Snipping Tool, and third party screen grabbers such as Snagit from grabbing high quality screen grabs of your course content.
 There are controls available to set start and stop view dates so that courses can only be used by users for a finite length of time.
 Also, you can dynamically cease access to presenters and users if they are not behaving correctly or are repeatedly trying to license unauthorised devices or make printed copies.